realworldocaml/book/en/runtime-memory-layout.md

 scanned by the collector.
 The most common such block is the `string` type, which we describe more below.

-The exact representation of values inside a block depends on their OCaml type.
+The exact representation of values inside a block depends on their static OCaml type.
+All OCaml types are distilled down into `values`, and summarised in the table below.
-They are summarised in the table below, and then we'll examine some of them in greater detail.

 OCaml Value                        Representation
 -----------                        --------------
-any `int` or `char`                directly as a value, shifted left by 1 bit, with the least significant bit set to 1 `unit`, `[]`, `false`              as OCaml `int` 0.
+`int` or `char`                directly as a value, shifted left by 1 bit, with the least significant bit set to 1 `unit`, `[]`, `false`              as OCaml `int` 0.
 `true`                             as OCaml `int` 1.
 `Foo | Bar`                        as ascending OCaml `int`s, starting from 0.
-`Foo | Bar of int`                 variants with parameters are boxed, while entries with no parameters are unboxed (see below). polymorphic variants               variable space usage depending on the number of parameters (see below). floating point number              as a block with a single field containing the double-precision float. string                             word-aligned byte arrays that are also directly compatible with C strings.
+`Foo | Bar of int`                 variants with parameters are boxed, while variants with no parameters are unboxed. polymorphic variants               variable space usage depending on the number of parameters. floating point number              as a block with a single field containing the double-precision float. string                             word-aligned byte arrays that are also directly compatible with C strings.
 `[1; 2; 3]`                        as `1::2::3::[]` where `[]` is an int, and `h::t` a block with tag 0 and two parameters.
 tuples, records and arrays         an array of values.
-Arrays can be variable size, but structs and tuples are fixed size. records or arrays, all float       special tag for unboxed arrays of floats.
-Doesn't apply to tuples.
+Arrays can be variable size, but structs and tuples are fixed size. records or arrays, all float       special tag for unboxed arrays of floats, or records that only have `float` fields.

 ### Integers, characters and other basic types